Crystal radio

 Swedish crystal radio from 1922 made by Radiola, with earphones.
 The device at top is the radio's cat's whisker detector.
 A second pair of earphone jacks is provided.

 1970s-era Arrow crystal radio marketed to children.
 The earphone is on left.
 The antenna wire, right, has a clip to attach to metal objects such as a bedspring, which serve as an additional antenna to improve reception.

 A crystal radio receiver, also called a crystal set, is a simple radio receiver, popular in the early days of radio.
-It uses only the power of the received radio signal to produce sound, needing no external power.
+It uses only the power of the received radio wave to produce sound, needing no external power supply.
 It is named for its most important component, a crystal detector, originally made from a piece of crystalline mineral such as galena.
 This component is now called a diode.

 Crystal radios are the simplest type of radio receiver and can be made with a few inexpensive parts, such as a wire for an antenna, a coil of wire, a capacitor, a crystal detector, and earphones.
 However they are passive receivers, while other radios use an amplifier powered by current from a battery or wall outlet to make the radio signal louder.
 Thus, crystal sets produce rather weak sound and must be listened to with sensitive earphones, and can receive stations only within a limited range of the transmitter.

 The rectifying property of a contact between a mineral and a metal was discovered in 1874 by Karl Ferdinand Braun.
 Crystals were first used as a detector of radio waves in 1894 by Jagadish Chandra Bose, in his microwave optics experiments.
 They were first used as a demodulator for radio communication reception in 1902 by G. W. Pickard.
 Crystal radios were the first widely used type of radio receiver, and the main type used during the wireless telegraphy era.
 Sold and homemade by the millions, the inexpensive and reliable crystal radio was a major driving force in the introduction of radio to the public, contributing to the development of radio as an entertainment medium with the beginning of radio broadcasting around 1920.
+Manufacturers such as Crosley Radio Corporation marketed inexpensive crystal receivers during the early broadcasting boom.

 Around 1920, crystal sets were superseded by the first amplifying receivers, which used vacuum tubes.
 With this technological advance, crystal sets became obsolete for commercial use but continued to be built by hobbyists, youth groups, and the Boy Scouts mainly as a way of learning about the technology of radio.
 They are still sold as educational devices, and there are groups of enthusiasts devoted to their construction.

 Crystal radios receive amplitude modulated (AM) signals, although FM designs have been built.
 They can be designed to receive almost any radio frequency band, but most receive the AM broadcast band.
 A few receive shortwave bands, but strong signals are required.
 The first crystal sets received wireless telegraphy signals broadcast by spark-gap transmitters at frequencies as low as 20 kHz.